ktoso/rx-wiki/Combining-Observables.md

 If any of the individual Observables passed into `merge( )` aborts by invoking `onError`, the `merge( )` call itself will immediately abort and invoke `onError`.
 If you would prefer a merge that continues emitting the results of the remaining, error-free Observables before reporting the error, use `mergeDelayError( )` instead.

+> **Note:** in the scala language adaptor for RxJava, the version of this method that merges a sequence of Observables emitted by a source Observable is called `flatten( )`.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#merge(java.util.List)">`merge(listOfObservables)`</a>
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#merge(rx.Observable)">`merge(observableThatEmitsObservables)`</a>